subhayansahu/subhayansahu.github.io/_pages/about.md

   - /about.html
 ---

-I am Subhayan Sahu, a postdoctoral researcher studying quantum matter and quantum information at the [Perimeter Institute of Theoretical Physics](https://perimeterinstitute.ca/).
+I am a postdoctoral researcher studying quantum matter and quantum information at the [Perimeter Institute of Theoretical Physics](https://perimeterinstitute.ca/).
 I got my PhD in theoretical physics in 2022 at the [Condensed Matter Theory Center](https://www.physics.umd.edu/cmtc/) in University of Maryland, College Park, advised by Prof. [Brian Swingle](https://umdphysics.umd.edu/people/faculty/adjunct-faculty/item/876-bswingle.html).

 I primarily work on studying dynamics and structure of quantum entanglement and information in quantum many-body systems, both in and out of equilibrium.
 I am also interested in developing and investigating tensor network tools to study complex quantum systems.
 Please check out my [Research](https://subhayansahu.github.io/research/) page for more details about my publications.